 - Why Mary as a financial planner became so in love with property

 - Mary's top 3 tips for renovators and investors to creating an income to live a life you love

-01:22 - Mary is all about having the money to live a life you want
+01:22 - Having the money to live a life you want

 02:06 - What's your renovating and property story?

-02:31 - I went to one of your 4 hours or what they called Masterclass
+02:31 - I went to one of your Masterclass

-03:21 - When you renovate your own home and add value to it, there's no tax on any of that
+03:21 - When you renovate your own home and add value to it

 04:07 - It's just a really relaxing and a beautiful space

 04:56 - That's the real power of Airbnb